seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

 ^^^^^^^^^^^^^^^^^^^^

 Would it not be nice if we could specify a default value for ``--period``, so it is ``1`` if not specified and simply each character is modified?
-We can do this by using the function :dox:`ArgumentParser#setDefaultValue setDefaultValue`:
+We can do this by using the function :dox:`ArgumentParser#setDefaultValue`:

 .. code-block:: cpp